Golden Gate Park ~ Japanese Tea Garden, Museums, Something for Everyone!

 Japanese Tea Garden

 This is the oldest of such gardens in the United States.
 It dates back to the year 1894 when its three acres were constructed to be a part of the Midwinter International Exposition which drew about two and a half million visitors to Golden Gate Park during the six months the Exposition was operational.

 It is beautifully landscaped with not only a tea house but bridges, water features including waterfalls, rocks, tiered temples, stone lanterns, various types of appropriate plants and gardens, and even a bronzed statue of a Buddha.

 After the devastating 1906 earthquake, thousands of refugees who had lost their homes lived temporarily in the confines of the tea garden.

-During World War II, the Japanese family by the name of Makoto Hagiwara who lived in the Japanese Tea Garden managing it and running the Tea House, were summarily shipped off to internment camps along with so many others simply because of their country of origin.
+During World War II, the Japanese family by the name of Makoto Hagiwara who lived in the Japanese Tea Garden managing it and running the Tea House were summarily shipped off to internment camps along with so many others just because of their country of origin.
 It is a dark moment in American history!

 Thousands of people of German and Italian descent were also held in various places around the United States.

-Since this country is primarily made up of immigrants and it is such a melting pot of people whose countries of origin come from everywhere around the globe, along with their customs, ideas and beliefs this will hopefully never again happen in today's age and time.
+Since this country is primarily made up of immigrants and it is such a melting pot of people whose countries of origin come from everywhere around the globe, along with their customs, ideas, and faiths this will hopefully never again happen in today's age and time.

 M.H. de Young Museum

 This museum contains not only a huge Asian art collection (the largest my husband or I have ever personally seen in one place) but also art coming from ancient times and up to the present.
 Over 300 cultures are represented and just about every type of art ranging from paintings to silver, furniture to tapestries, sculptures and more can be found here.

 It bears the name of Michael H. de Young who was the publisher of the San Francisco newspaper and who was the museums' first major benefactor.